stepcode/stepcode.github.io/Minimal_Part_21_C++_example.md

 int main( int argc, char * argv[] ) {

-    // the registry contains information about types present in the current schema Registry  registry( SchemaInit );
+    // the registry contains information about types present in the current schema; SchemaInit is a function in the schema-specific SDAI library
+    Registry  registry( SchemaInit );

     //the InstMgr holds instances that have been created or that have been loaded from a file